benoitboyer/coding_challenge/README.md

 # Techs used

-Laravel 5.6 for the backend php
+- Laravel 5.6 for the backend php
-HTML 5+
+- HTML 5+
-Bootstrap 4
+- Bootstrap 4
-CSS 4+
+- CSS 4+
-Jquery 3.2.1
+- Jquery 3.2.1
-Parsley 2.8.1 (javascript validation)
+- Parsley 2.8.1 (javascript validation)
+- mySQL

+# Installing

+Just create an empty laravel 5.6 projet and clone this repository inside.
+I used a localhost setting, so be sure to set your laravel project properly as well.

 # License